spinnaker/spinnaker.github.io/community/index.md

 After engaging with the community to work through a problem, we encourage you to help us improve Spinnaker.
 File an issue if appropriate or even submit a fix.
 Reasons you might file an issue include the following:

-* Your problem is due to a bug or limitation
+* Your problem is due to a bug or limitation that is not documented
 * The documentation is confusing or missing
 * The behavior of a feature or field is unclear